enjoy-digital/litex-acorn-baseboard/README.md

 [> Availability/Price
 ---------------------

 The hardware and HDL is currently in development and the different features are  progressively validated.
 Since the board involved 2 FPGAs some extra-development is also required in LiteX to allow creation of Multi-SoCs designs involving the 2 FPGAs.

 Due to **#shipshortage**, some of the components of the current revision of the board will  probably not be available before **February 2022**, so once the current version will be validated, we'll probably investigate options to re-design part of the board to be able to produce it more easily/quickly.

-The aim of the board is to allow new kinds of designs with LiteX and to also enable users to play more easily with the framework, experiment with it and eventually contribute.
+The aim of the boards is to allow new kinds of designs with LiteX and to also enable users to play more easily with the framework, experiment with it and eventually contribute.
 So we'd like to be able to **offer the board to regular LiteX contributors** or/and to **sell it at a low price** (probably in the **100-200€ range including the Acorn**).

 [> Validation Status
 --------------------
+**Standard variant:**
 - [X] PCIe Gen2 X1.
 - [X] SFP.
 - [X] M2 SATA SSD.